10 mg / 2 mg / 500 mg Tablet

-These medicines are used for the relief of clogged nose, runny nose, postnasal drip, itchy and watery eyes, sneezing, headache, body aches, and fever associated with the common cold, allergic rhinitis, sinusitis, flu, and other minor respiratory tract infections.
-They also help decongest sinus openings and passages.
+This medicine is used for the relief of clogged nose, runny nose, postnasal drip, itchy and watery eyes, sneezing, headache, body aches, and fever associated with the common cold, allergic rhinitis, sinusitis, flu, and other minor respiratory tract infections.
+It also helps decongest sinus openings and passages.

 HOW MUCH AND HOW OFTEN SHOULD YOU USE THIS MEDICINE?

 Adults and children 12 years and older: Orally, 1 tablet every 6 hours, or, as recommended by a doctor.

 · If you are allergic to any ingredient in the product

 · If you have high blood pressure or severe heart disease unless recommended by a doctor